madx/roy/README.md

 provide it with a REST-like interface.

 Roy tries to be as less invasive as possible.
-It provides your objects with a `#call` method that takes a Rack environment and dispatchs to a regular method named after the HTTP method you want to catch.
+It provides your objects with a `#call` method that takes a Rack environment and dispatches to a regular method named after the HTTP method you want to catch.

 ## Tests

 You can execute the tests by running `rake test`.
-They are written with Minitest.
+They are written with MiniTest.

 ## Example